Ian-Wa/Password-Locker/README.md

 * Generate new passwords for new accounts that have not yet been registered with the application.
 * Delete stored accounts together with all their credentials and details.

+## Installation/ Setup Instructions
+### The Application requires the following pre-requisites inorder to run successfully:
+* python 3.6
+* pip